M1Sh0u/polyglot.php/README.md

 ### Running the tests

-Clone the repo, run `composer.phar update --prefer-dist --dev`, and `composer test`.
+Clone the repo, run `composer update --prefer-dist --dev`, and `composer test`, or `composer test-win` for windows.

 ## Usage